xiaoyang-sde/knowledge-base/docs/crafting-interpreters/02-the-lox-language.md

 - Dynamic Type: Variables in Lox can store values of any type, and a single variable can even store values of different types at different times.
 The type checking is deferred to runtime.

-- Automatic Memory Management: Lox uses tracing grabage collection to manage its memory allocation.
+- Automatic Memory Management: Lox uses tracing garbage collection to manage its memory allocation.

 - Data Type
   - Boolean: `true` or `false`